History, despite its wrenching pain, Cannot be unlived, but if faced with courage, need not be lived again. – Maya Angelou

 The search for ancestry can uncover many hidden branches.
-DNA testing done by my dad and his brothers showed that, unbeknownst to us, my grandfather was half Chinese.
-Not only did a hidden branch emerge, so did new stories about how this could have happened.
-Some of these stories echoed 20th-century attitudes about race, gender, and class that was circulating at that time.
+DNA testing done by my dad and his brothers showed that, unbeknownst to us, my grandfather was half-Chinese.
+Not only did a hidden branch emerge but so did new stories about how this could have happened.
+Some of these stories echoed 20th-century attitudes about race, gender, and class that were circulating at that time.

 This piqued my interest and led me to dig deeper into the personal-political context of our roots.
 What is striking is how these histories connect with current political discourse — in this case, accusations that Chinese people are vectors for COVID echo fear-mongering about the 20th century ‘Yellow Peril’.
 What I ‘discovered’ is that we didn’t know about my biological great-great-grandfather Yik Sik Tom because colonial race-baiting and slut shaming erased this relationship.
 It also erased my great-grandmother Hunt’s voice.
 My search was for her story.

 My search for her stories has expanded to parallel branches of my family tree.
 While my father’s ancestors were working-class immigrants from England and China who settled in what is now known as Canada, my mother’s ancestors — descendants of the Randall family — were middle-class English immigrants who became wealthy landowners in what is now known as the United States of America.
 I began to search for these stories — leaves from our family tree that had blown away.
 What follows is a personal-political genealogy about the legacies of colonialism on my mother’s side of the family and white supremacy culture.